dfinity/node-ic0/README.md

 ---

-The `ic0` npm package makes it easier to call Internet Computer (IC) canisters from outside of the IC.
+The `ic0` package is a simple, straightfoward way to interact with canisters running on the [Internet Computer](https://internetcomputer.org/) (IC).

 ## Installation